 Best Azure Alternative For Small Companies – DigitalOcean

-Because startups and small companies are constantly evolving their products, they tend to want a platform that is developer-friendly.
-DigitalOcean is a flexible, scalable platform worth exploring if this sounds like you.
+Because startups and small companies constantly evolve their products, they need a developer-friendly platform.
+DigitalOcean is a flexible, scalable option worth exploring if this sounds like you.

 DigitalOcean features

-• App platform – This developer-friendly offering enables them to build, test, and optimize apps rapidly.
+- App platform – This developer-friendly offering enables you to build, test, and optimize apps rapidly.

-• One-click deployment – This option enables users to quickly deploy and get their applications to market.
+- One-click deployment – This option lets users quickly deploy and get their applications to market.

-• Cloud VPS services – You can choose from its managed and self-managed dedicated server options to suit your price-performance target.
+- Cloud VPS services – You can choose from managed and self-managed dedicated server options to suit your price-performance target.

 DigitalOcean pricing

 DigitalOcean pricing is based on usage, just like Azure pricing.
 Pricing varies from service to service, too.
-For example, pricing starts at $4 per month for virtual machines, $5 per month for object storage, $10 per month for volumes (block storage), and more.
+For example, pricing starts at $4 monthly for virtual machines, $5 for object storage, $10 for volumes (block storage), and more.

 DigitalOcean pros